 A single person with a specialised computer would be able to mine for Bitcoin but the cost of electricity to run the computer can be prohibitive.
 It may take a year or more to actually receive any bitcoin reward.
 Its come a long way from the early days of mining when the nodes were widely distributed amongst home-grown miners with spare computer power capacity.
 These days most of the processing power is concentrated in the hands of industrial companies, especially in China.

 According to Cambridge University analysts, bitcoin mining uses more electricity than the entire country of Argentina.
 There are a few Bitcoin miners listed on the stock market.
-Riot Blockchain and xxx in the US have seen their value rise substantially on the back of the current price surge.
+Riot Blockchain in the US have seen their value rise substantially on the back of the current price surge.

 The most visible accounts of Bitcoin are the headlines that recount the wild swings in value.
 If it isn’t rising 300% it’s falling 800%.
 In 2017, the value of Bitcoin flew up from less than $1,000 to almost $19,000 by December.
 It then fell precipitately in the first two months of 2018 to $8,000 and continued to slide to around $3,000 by the year-end.